mcartmell/merlion-web/README.md

 # TODO

+* Disable buttons when it's not the player's turn
 * Styling, lots.
-* A 'showdown' event declaring the winner
-* Show hands and winning hand type at showdown
+* Show hands at showdown
-* Allow players to quit properly
-* Show hand type for hero
 * Change click events to delayEvents
+* Allow players to join with different names